Alianza Animal Manzanillo (Alianza)

-Alianza is a registered Mexican Asociación Civil (A.C.), a Mexican charitable organization.
+Alianza is a registered Asociación Civil (A.C.), a Mexican charitable organization.
 Generous donors and foundations who share our vision helped FOMAW open the Alianza clinic.
 We’re very excited to offer affordable spay/neuter surgeries to Manzanillo’s animals.

 Alianza’s targeted patients are the at-risk animals of our community, those dogs and cats living on the fringes without access to medical care.
 Our priority is to sterilize rescued animals and those animals still foraging in the streets, who, without our intervention, would never receive the care of a veterinarian.